Monday, August 29, 2016

 F. Scott Fitzgerald wrote in 'The Curious Case of Benjamin Button' that: "...Twenty-five is too worldly-wise; thirty is apt to be pale from overwork; forty is the age of long stories that take a whole cigar to tell; sixty is - oh, sixty is too near seventy; but fifty is the mellow age.
 I love fifty. "

-I think 60 is the best age - for a woman.
-For a woman, it is a balanced age of libido, calmness, experiences, health, and emotional intelligence.
+I think 60 is the best age for a woman.
+It is a balanced age for libido, calmness, experiences, health, and emotional intelligence.

 I had my menarche at age 13 and my first kiss at age 14.
 Yes!
 Girls are stupid to remember that.
 I lost my virginity to the first man I truly loved at age 17, and I have no regret for it.
 For a brief period, I experimented with drugs, sex, tobacco, and binge drinking at the dorm.
 I had my share of heartbreaks, relationship setbacks, crying spells, and divorce due to physical abuse.
 I married again to another good man.
 I raised three children like a typical suburban momma!